spensersmith99/Google-Data-Analytics-Case-Study/README.md

 ![Link to pivot tables and graphs for Q1 2019](https://github.com/spensersmith99/Google-Data-Analytics-Case-Study/tree/main/images)

-## SQL
+## SQL(BigQuery)
-Then, I took the datasets for all of the quarters of 2019 and put them into a SQL database.
-After appending the four separate tables into one, I ran the following queries:
+In order to find more pertinent information on Cyclistic's yearly sales, I constructed a SQL database from the four, separate Excel spreadsheets and appended them into one, year-long data table.
+Then, I ran the following queries:

 ![Link to SQL queries](https://github.com/spensersmith99/Google-Data-Analytics-Case-Study/blob/main/example_queries.sql)